mikehoren/step-navigation/README.md

   [STEP6, STEP7]
 ], STEP8, STEP9, STEP10]

-// paths can also be created using objects, the two alloable properties are "name" and "data", "name" is required in this format. const d = [
+// paths can also be created using objects, the two allowable properties are "name" and "data", "name" is required in this format. const d = [
   { name: STEP1, data: { value: 1 } },
   { name: STEP2, data: { value: 2 } },